Rabb Graduate Center, 239

 ExpertiseSouth Asian literatures and film; Postcolonial literature and theory; Realism; The global novel

 ProfileProfessor Anjaria teaches and studies South Asian literature and film.
-Her first book was a study of the early 20th-century Indian novel, focusing on the movement of progressive writing that inspired many writers in the lead-up to Indian independence.
+Her first book was a study of the mid 20th-century Indian novel, focusing on the movement of progressive writing that inspired many writers in the lead-up to Indian independence.
 She is currently working on a book on contemporary (2000 and beyond) literature and film, and their relationship to new political imaginaries in India.
 She has also published articles on Hindi popular film (known as "Bollywood"), and on Pakistani literature.

 |ENG||1a||Introduction to Literary Studies|